 A student may not knowingly intend to plagiarise, but that should not be used as an excuse for plagiarism.
 Students should seek clarification from their instructors or supervisors if they are unsure whether or not they are plagiarising the work of another person.

-To ensure that students taking CELC courses understand what plagiarism is and how to avoid it, they are required to view the e-module entitled NUS Academic Culture module and read the articles listed below.
-Students will then have to take a quiz on plagiarism in the CELC module that they are taking.
+To ensure that students taking CELC courses understand what plagiarism is and how to avoid it, they are required to visit https://libguides.nus.edu.sg/new2nus/plagiarism and ensure that they fully understand the NUS plagiarism policy.
+In addition, students will complete a quiz on plagiarism in the CELC module that they are taking.